 📚 More healthy snacks recipes

-Try our healthy truffle balls, chocolate protein balls made with the almond pulp, no-bake fig bars, homemade vegan granola bars, 3-ingredient oat milk chia pudding, and hazelnut-flavored bars.
+Try our healthy truffle balls, no-bake pumpkin protein balls, chocolate protein balls made with the almond pulp, no-bake fig bars, homemade vegan granola bars, 3-ingredient oat milk chia pudding, and hazelnut-flavored bars.

 Try our pre-workout smoothie, which is also an excellent snack before exercising!